13AD (band)

-13AD was a prominent classic and hard rock band from Kochi, India.
+13AD is a prominent classic and hard rock band from Kochi, India.

 History and formation

 13AD was one of India's topmost rock bands from the 1980s to the mid-1990s.
 The band was formed in 1977.
 The line up at that time was Stanley Luiz on vocals, Eloy Isaacs on guitar and vocals, Ashley Pinto on guitars and vocals, Anil Raun on bass guitar, and Petro Correia on drums.
-13AD used to play in hotel Sea Lord in Kochi, Kerala, India.
+13AD used to play in Sealord Hotel in Kochi, Kerala, India.

 They released two albums, Ground Zero and Tough on the Streets in the 1990s.
 George Thomas Jr. (Viju), who used to jam with the band, urged them to write their own songs.
 Thomas wrote the songs "Ground Zero" and "Revelations".
 The song "Ground Zero" from the album Ground Zero was a hit during the 1990s.

 With the release of their debut album Ground Zero (1989), the band grabbed the attention of young India.
 After relentless travelling, the band brought out another album Tough on the Streets (1992).

-In 1993, they got the opportunity to perform overseas at a few high-end restaurants in Muscat, Oman.
+In 1994, they got the opportunity to perform overseas at a few high-end restaurants in Muscat, Oman.
 They played at Pavo Real, a Mexican Restaurant, where the band gained further fame and popularity among fans in the Middle East.
 This line up included George Peter, Pinson Correia and lady crooner Sunita Menon.